oatlog/oatlog/doc/extended_abstract/main.typ

 // #TODO[rewritten and shorter abstract]

 We introduce oatlog, an e-graph engine implementing the egglog language.
 Oatlog is a Rust procedural macro that embeds EqSat theories into applications.
-Like the egglog library, it is intended for equality saturation (EqSat) and is implemented as a relational database using semi-naive evaluation.
+// Like the egglog library,
+It is intended for equality saturation (EqSat) and is implemented as a relational database using semi-naive evaluation.
 //
-At the cost of some dynamism, its ahead-of-time compilation of theories makes it easier to understand and debug theory synthesis as one can inspect the relatively readable generated Rust code.
+// At the cost of some dynamism,
+Its ahead-of-time compilation of theories makes it easier to understand and debug theory synthesis as one can inspect the relatively readable generated Rust code.
 In particular, this greatly simplifies performance engineering for oatlog.
+Additionally,
-Additionally, although it is entirely possible in an interpreter, the ahead-of-time architecture naturally lends itself to relation and whole-ruleset optimization.
+// although it is entirely
+// possible in an interpreter, the ahead-of-time architecture naturally lends itself to relation and whole-ruleset optimization.
 //
-Our experiments show that, in microbenchmarks, oatlog is faster than egglog for small e-graphs and for fast-growing theories.
-Oatlog is in-progress work and lacks some features present in egglog, notably executing only specific rulesets, extraction and `:merge`.
+Our experiments show that, /*in microbenchmarks,*/ oatlog is faster than egglog for small e-graphs and for fast-growing theories. /*Oatlog is in-progress work and lacks some features present in egglog, notably executing only specific rulesets, extraction and `:merge`.*/

 // We introduce oatlog, an e-graph engine implementing the egglog language.
 // Like the egglog library, it is intended for equality saturation (EqSat) and is implemented as a relational
 // database using semi-naive evaluation.
 // While egglog is implemented as an interpreter to ease
 // interactive use-cases, oatlog is a Rust procedural macro that embeds EqSat theories into
 // applications.